top of page

 Maslow’s Theory and Divorce

 Divorce is one of the most challenging life events one can experience.
 It disrupts the stability of one's life, affecting emotional, physical, and financial well-being.
 However, it also presents an opportunity for personal growth and self-actualization after divorce.
 Maslow’s hierarchy of needs can provide a valuable framework for understanding this journey during and after a divorce.
+At the base of Maslow’s hierarchy are physiological needs, which encompass basic survival requirements such as food, water, shelter, and safety.

 1. Physiological Needs: